ARMmbed/mbed-os-5-docs/docs/advanced/config_system.md

 ## Overriding target attributes

-Target configurations contain a set of attributes that can be manipulated in the application configuration.
+Target configurations contain a set of attributes that you may manipulate with an application configuration.
 You may override these attributes as a if they were a normal configuration parameter.
 If these attributes are cumulative, you may also manipulate them with the special `attribute_add` and `attribute_remove` meta-attributes.

 Cumulative attributes:

-- ``features``: List of features that will be compiled into the resulting binary and be available at runtime.
-Determines the FEATURE directories included during compilation.
-These are also emitted as FEATURE macros.
-Features cannot nest inside of other features.
-Features operate on a strictly add, add or remove, remove basis.
-If two different libraries each try to add or remove the same feature, the scan operation will report a failure.
+- ``features``: This attribute contains a list of features that the mbed OS tools will compile into the resulting binary and are available at runtime.
+The mbed OS tools will include all code within a directory that's name is a entry of the `features` attribute prefixed with `FEATURE_`.
+Further, the mbed OS tools emit all entries within this attribute as macros prefixed with `FEATURE_`.
+If two different libraries try to add and remove the same feature, the mbed OS tools will report an error.
-- ``device_has``: List of hardware components available on the target.
-These are emitted as DEVICE_HAS macros.
+- ``device_has``: This attribute is a list of hardware components available on the target.
+The mbed os tools emit all entries within this attribute as macros prefixed with `DEVICE_`.
-- ``extra_labels``: List of target labels that determine the TARGET directories included during compilation.
-These are also emitted as TARGET macros.
+- ``extra_labels``: The `extra_labels` attribute is a list of labels that the mbed OS tools use to include code.
+The mbed OS tools will include all code within a directory that's name is a entry of the `extra_labels` attribute prefixed with `TARGET_`.
+The mbed OS tools also emit all entries in this attribute as macros prefixed with `TARGET_`.
-- ``macros``: List of target-specific macros that are defined during compilation.
+- ``macros``: This attribute is a list of target-specific macros that the mbed OS tools define during compilation.

-For example, an application may want to remove features with extra space or runtime cost.
-This `mbed_app.json` will disable the IPV4 network stack; attempting to use this network stack will result in a compilation error:
+For example, this `mbed_app.json` disables the IPV4 feature; using this network stack will result in a compilation error:

 ```
 {